Fighting terrorism in unusual war zones

 In one corner are the bad guys, terrorists who are apocalyptic antagonists, constantly seeking ways to inflict pain and damage on society.
 On the other side are the good guys - the counter-terrorist experts who crush terror groups like Al Qaeda and Jemaah Islamiah (JI).

 I began writing stories on this fight in a series titled Old War, New Methods in November.
-The Straits Times ran the series to put a human face to the counter-terrorism efforts being done on many fronts in Singapore, and to tell the stories of the men and women involved in that effort.
+The series was published in The Straits Times earlier this year.
+It has since been compiled into a book that details new development on the terror front.
+The idea behind the series was to put a human face to the counter-terrorism efforts being done on many fronts in Singapore, and to tell the stories of the men and women involved in that effort.
 What struck me about the good guys was that they were no James Bond type secret agents.
 No fancy electronic gadgets and no flashy sports cars.
 They were professionals who brought their expertise in different fields to counter new terrorist threats out there.